Where executive experience meets experiential learning

 Course structure

-The Executive MBA FCCP program is a 3-credit elective for Weekend and Global Executive MBAs that takes place from January to June.
-The course comprises classes virtually on Tuesday evenings in Eastern Standard Time, along with weekly team meetings and regular client meetings via videoconference.
+The Executive MBA FCCP program is a 3-credit elective offered to Weekend Executive MBA students and runs from January through June.
+Classes meet virtually on Tuesday or Wednesday evenings (Eastern Time), and students also participate in weekly team meetings and regular videoconference check-ins with clients.

-When the application period has closed, the FCCP program office conducts a team formation process, matching students to projects and announcing the results.
-Students have 24 hours to accept or decline their place on the project team.
+After the application period closes, the FCCP Program Office matches students to project teams and communicates placements.
+Students have 24 hours to accept or decline their assignment.

 Prep